noamteyssier/PhIP-Seq_TororoKanungu/README.md

 # Notebooks

 ## Pipelines
+* Python notebooks for complete analysis pipeline with parameterized values for enrichment

 ### Peptide Meta Generation
 Generates peptide meta generation and a log file showing which peptide meta was used and when it was run